microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 Versioning
 ----------

-All WinRT types except fundamental types must have a version attribute.
+All xlang types except fundamental types must have a version attribute.
 Language projections use the version attribute info to enable back compatibility and light up scenarios.
 3rd party types must include version attribute, but it must be ignored by language projections.
-3rd party WinRT components are exclusively packaged in the app, so can never change versions independently of the app itself.
+3rd party xlang components are exclusively packaged in the app, so can never change versions independently of the app itself.

 The version attribute may optionally be applied to interface members (methods, properties and events).
-This is intended for high-level class authoring in C\#/VB and C++/CX.
-Version attributes on interface members, even Windows system interface members, must be ignored at runtime by language projections.
+This is intended for high-level class authoring in projections.
+Version attributes on interface members must be ignored at runtime by language projections.

 The Version attribute includes an unsigned 32-bit integer constructor parameter.
-For Windows WinRT types, this value is the NTDDI value for the version of Windows the associated type construct was first defined.
-For 3rd party types, the meaning of this value is up to the type’s author.
+For binary compatibility, the value must increase each time new types are added.

-Windows system structs, delegates and interfaces are immutable once defined.
+The specific sequencing is up to the type author.
+The first version does not need to be 1 or 0, and future versions can be any value greater than the previous as the author deems appropriate.

-They may never be modified in any subsequent Windows release.
+If a component intends to maintain binary compatibility, structs, delegates and interfaces are immutable once defined.
+They may never be modified in any subsequent version.

-Windows system enums and runtime classes are additively versionable.
-Enums may add new enum values in subsequent Windows releases.
-Classes may add new implemented interfaces (including static, activation factory, composition factory, overridable and protected interfaces) in subsequent Windows releases.
+Enums and runtime classes are additively versionable.
+Enums may add new enum values in subsequent versions.
+Classes may add new implemented interfaces (including static, activation factory, composition factory, overridable and protected interfaces) in subsequent versions.
 Further details on additive versioning are included in the sections for enums and runtime classes.